-In the Fall of 2017, Liberty Dining Services made to switch to use Eco-Products, a company that provides 100% biodegradable flatware, plate ware, and cups.
+In the Fall of 2017, Liberty Dining Services made the switch to use Eco-Products, a company that provides 100% biodegradable flatware, plate ware, and cups.
 Their products are also BPA-free, compostable, and made from renewable energy sources such as cane sugar.

 To pair with our Eco-Products, we partnered with Liberty University's Recycling department and Royal Oak Farms, a local waste management company.
 Because of this partnership, we instituted specific recycle bins on campus for students to put these Eco-Products into along with other compostable items.
-These bins are then sent off to Royal Oak Farms, who will oversee the composting portion of these materials.
-After it is been turned into rich soil, that soil is then used on various campus landscaping projects.

 In the Fall of 2017, we implemented our first urban farming herb garden in our dining hall.
-This garden grows various types of herbs (such as basil, thyme, parsley, rosemary and more) which are used in various dishes served in the dining hall.
+This garden grows various types of herbs and plants (such as basil, thyme, parsley, broccoli and more) which are used in various dishes served in the dining hall.
 Plant growth in this system is supported by a special lighting kit that helps feed the plants and a state-of-the-art water filtration system.

 Xprss Nap Dispensers save energy and waste.